VA Ratings for Hypertension

-To receive VA disability benefits, a veteran must have a service-connected disability, meaning that the disability must have occurred or been aggravated during their military service.
+To receive VA disability benefits, a veteran must have a service-connected disability, meaning the disability must have occurred or been aggravated during military service.
 If a veteran can establish that their hypertension is related to their military service, they may be eligible for disability compensation.

 However, the VA will deny a claim for disability compensation if there is not enough evidence to support a service connection between the veteran's hypertension and their military service.
 This can be a challenging process, especially if the veteran did not seek medical treatment for hypertension while on active duty or if they have other risk factors for hypertension, such as obesity or a family history of the condition.

 Additionally, the VA may deny a claim for disability compensation if the veteran's hypertension is not severe enough to cause functional impairment.
 For example, suppose a veteran's hypertension is well-controlled with medication and does not limit their ability to work or perform daily activities.
 In that case, they may not meet the VA's criteria for disability compensation.

 In summary, hypertension can result in having your VA claim denied if there is not enough evidence to establish a service connection or if the condition is not severe enough to cause functional impairment.